mikelewek/FSD_P4_ConferenceApp/README.md

 * Wishlist endpoints were created as described in Task #2 below.
 * The getConferenceSessionsByHighlights endpoint queries a conference and filters by highlights similar the the getSessionsBySpeaker and getConferenceSessionsByType endpoints above.
 * The getProfileByEmail endpoint queries a user's profile by email using PROFILE_GET_REQUEST as the request message class and Conferenceform as the response class.
-* The setFeaturedSpeaker endpoint was created to update a specific featured speaker.
-The getFeaturedSpeaker endpoint also uses the PROFILE_GET_REQUEST as the request message class and ConferenceForm as the response class and retrieves the featured speaker's conference.
+* The setFeaturedSpeaker endpoint was created to update a specific featured speaker uses PROFILE_GET_REQUEST and ConferenceForm as a request and response message class.
+The getFeaturedSpeaker endpoint uses the PROFILE_GET_REQUEST as the request message class and EmailForms as the response class and retrieves the featured speaker's conference.
 A speakerKey property was added to the Conference and ConferenceForm models to save and update a featured speaker.

 ###Task #2 - Add Session to Wishlist
 Wishlist endpoints were implemented as required. addSessionToWishlist(SessionKey), getSessionsInWishlist(), deleteSessionInWishlist(SessionKey)